Presidency of Joseph Estrada: Saguisag Commission

 To investigate the alleged anomalies of the Ramos administration, Estrada created the "Saguisag Commission" headed by former Senator Rene Saguisag.
 Ramos, however, refused to appear before the commission, for he argued that the jurisdiction lies in the court.

 In the so-called Centennial Expo scam, Mr. Ramos claimed the Senate committee that conducted the probe "never closed the case" because it did not issue any final report.
 Instead, he rued, Estrada created an administrative fact-finding commission headed by former Senator Rene Saguisag.
 But six former government officials during his administration who were implicated in the Centennial Expo scam were subsequently "exonerated" by the Ombudsman in October 1998.
 Former Vice President Salvador Laurel, who chaired the Centennial Expo and was among the principal accused in this case, however, died before he could be exonerated, Mr. Ramos rued.

 In the Smokey Mountain case, he said, he appeared in 2000 before the public hearing of the House committee on good government chaired by then Rep. Ed Lara whose panel cleared the project as valid and legal.
 Subsequently, he said, the Supreme Court ruled 13–0, with 2 abstentions, in favor of the project.
 The SC also upheld the legality and constitutionality of the project and dismissed the petition filed against it by Sen. Miriam Defensor Santiago.

-In the questioned Masinloc power project, he said, the Joint Congressional Oversight Committee looked into the privilege speech of then Sen. Aquilino Pimentel, Jr. on Ramos' alleged influence that this power plant be sold to a consortium connected with former Malaysian Prime Minister Mahathir Muhammad.
+In the questioned Masinloc power project, he said, the Joint Congressional Oversight Committee looked into the privilege speech of then Sen. Aquilino Pimentel, Jr. on Ramos' alleged influence that this power plant be sold to a consortium connected with Malaysian Prime Minister Mahathir Mohamad.